automuteus/deploy/README.md

   **You must specify `http://` or `https://` accordingly, and specify the port if non-8123.
 For example, `https://your-app.herokuapp.com:443`**

 ### Optional
+- `API_PORT`: Port on which the AutoMuteUs API will be accessible.
+Defaults to `5000`
 - `WORKER_BOT_TOKENS`: A comma-separated list of extra tokens to be used for mute/deafen.
 - `EMOJI_GUILD_ID`: If your bot is a member of multiple guilds, this ID can be used to specify the single guild that it should use for emojis (no need to add the emojis to ALL servers).
 - `CAPTURE_TIMEOUT`: How many seconds of no capture events received before the Bot will terminate the associated game/connection.
 Defaults to 36000 seconds.